 Great for photography and images, TIFFs are a handy way to create and store high-quality images.

 TIFFs aren’t the smallest file types getting around, but due to their high quality, they are primarily used for editing and printing images.
 Avoid using TIFFs on social media and websites though as they are large in size and therefore slow to download.

 A vector file can be scaled to any resolution and to virtually any size and still maintain the highest quality.
 This means you could blow your file up to the size of a billboard or reduce it down super small and it will still look crisp and delightful.

 Vector images are constructed using mathematical formulas rather than pixels so they are the preferred format for printing, creating merchandise, or when you need to scale.
 Vector files generally need to be created by a designer using design software such as Illustrator or InDesign.
 It’s super important you have a vector version of your logo even if you don’t have the software to open it yourself.

 Types of common vector files include SVG, AI, EPS, and PDF (depending on how the PDF was created).

 Ok, so there you have it!
 A brief rundown of the most common file formats getting around these days.
-To download a summary of this article to keep as an easy reference just sign up below to receive the download link.
+To download a summary of this article to keep as an easy reference guide — simply sign up below.
 I’ll also let you know when a new blog post comes out that also might be of interest to you — enjoy!

 No sneakiness I promise, if you are not enjoying the free content you can unsubscribe whenever you like.